China refiners cut oil output as thin margins, quota shortage bite

 China's crude oil throughput https://tmsnrt.rs/40navBi

-(Reporting by Muyu Xu, Trixie Yap and Chen Aizhu; Editing by Florence Tan and Robert Birsel)
+(Reporting by Muyu Xu, Trixie Yap and Chen Aizhu; Editing by Florence Tan, Robert Birsel and Jamie Freed)

 ((muyu.xu@thomsonreuters.com; +65 9829 1075;))